SAP-archive/teched-dat265/README.md

 # teched-dat265
-### *Description*
+### Description
-This repository contains the results of various exercises in the TechEd session DAT265.
+This repository contains the results of various exercises in the SAP TechEd session DAT265.
-So when you need to speed up you can download the solution and import it inot EA-Desginer-
+So when you need to speed up you can download the solution and import it into EADesginer.

 ### Requirements
 You need to have access to an SAP Enterprise Architecture Designer